 Danielle is the Chief Financial and Operating Officer at the Make-A-Wish Foundation of San Diego and prior to that, she was the Chief Financial Officer at the San Diego LGBT Community Center, where she oversaw all aspects of accounting and finance for 13 years.
 She holds a Masters of Business Administration in Financial Management from National University and a Bachelor’s of Science in Accountancy.

 After relocating to San Diego from Los Angeles in 2002, Danielle has settled in the South Bay where she lives with her husband, daughter, and four fur babies.

-Former President and Co-Chair
+Founding President and Co-Chair